evangelosgolias/athina/README.md

 # Athina

 **Athina** is a data analysis package for the experiments performed at the MAXPEEM beamline of MAXIV, using Igor Pro from Wavemetrics.
 The package was developed using Igor Pro 9.
+Some functionalities (such as loading Elmitec's properieraty .dat files) should work

 ## Getting started

 ### Installation

 Download the repo and unpack.
-You have two options for installation
+You have two options for installation:

 ### Option 1 (Auto)

-Copy the **MAXPEEM** folder (or any other) in:
+Copy the **MAXPEEM** folder (or any other, STM, ...) to:

 *Windows*:
 C:\Users\UserName\Documents\WaveMetrics\Igor Pro 9 User Files\Igor Procedures